Kate Bush: 1958–1972: Early life

-1975–1977: Career beginnings
+1973–1977: Career beginnings

 Bush attended St Joseph's Convent Grammar School, a Catholic girls' school in nearby Abbey Wood.
-During this time, her family produced a demo tape with over 50 of her compositions, which was turned down by record labels.
+During this time, her family produced a demonstration tape with over 50 of her compositions, which was turned down by record labels.
 Pink Floyd guitarist David Gilmour received the demo from Ricky Hopper, a mutual friend of Gilmour and the Bush family.
-Impressed, Gilmour helped the 16-year-old Bush record a more professional demo tape.
-Bush recorded three tracks, paid for by Gilmour.
-The tape was produced by Gilmour's friend Andrew Powell; Powell later produced Bush's first two albums, and sound engineer Geoff Emerick, who had worked with the Beatles.
-The tape was sent to EMI executive Terry Slater who signed Bush.
+(The 1973 song "Passing Through Air" was recorded as a demo at Gilmour‘s studio a few weeks after her 15th birthday, and later was the earliest Kate Bush recording to be released officially.)
+Impressed, Gilmour financed the 16-year-old Bush's recording of a more professional demo tape.
+The tape consisted of three tracks, produced by Gilmour's friend Andrew Powell and the sound engineer Geoff Emerick, who had worked with the Beatles.
+Powell later produced Bush's first two albums.
+The tape was sent to the EMI executive Terry Slater, who signed Bush.

 The British record industry was reaching a point of stagnation.
-Progressive rock was very popular and visually oriented rock performers were growing in popularity, thus record labels looking for the next big thing were considering experimental acts.
+Progressive rock was popular and visually oriented rock performers were growing in popularity, thus record labels looking for the next big thing were considering experimental acts.
 Bush was put on retainer for two years by Bob Mercer, managing director of EMI's group-repertoire division.
-According to Mercer, he felt Bush's material was good enough to release, but felt that if the album failed it would be demoralising and if it was successful Bush was too young to handle it.
-However in a 1987 interview, Gilmour disputed this version of events, blaming EMI for initially using the "wrong" producers.
+Mercer believed that Bush's material was good enough to release, but he also believed that should the album fail, it would be demoralising, and if it were successful, Bush was too young to handle this.
+In a 1987 interview, Gilmour disputed this version of events, blaming EMI for initially using the "wrong" producers.

 EMI gave Bush a large advance, which she used to enroll in interpretive dance classes taught by Lindsay Kemp, a former teacher of David Bowie, and mime training with Adam Darius.
 For the first two years of her contract, Bush spent more time on schoolwork than recording.
 She left school after doing her mock A-Levels and having gained ten GCE O-Level qualifications.

-Bush wrote and made demos of almost 200 songs, some of which circulated as bootlegs.
+Bush wrote and recorded demos of almost 200 songs, some of which circulated as bootlegs.
 From March to August 1977, she fronted the KT Bush Band at public houses in London.
 The band included Del Palmer (bass), Brian Bath (guitar), and Vic King (drums).
 She began recording her first album in August 1977.